kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    Java HotSpot(TM) 64-Bit Server VM (build 25.60-b23, mixed mode)
    ```

-3. Install SQL DB:
+3. Install an SQL DB:

-   > **Note:** Kaa requires one of possible options: MariaDB or PostgresSQL.
+   > **Note:** Kaa requires one of the two options: MariaDB or PostgreSQL.
 MariaDB is the default choice.

    <ul>
    <li style="list-style-type: none;">